wp-plugins/clickfunnels/readme.txt

 == Screenshots ==
 1. Get Your Authentication Key
 2. Connect Plugin to ClickFunnels

-3. Add New Page
+3. Add and Edit Your Pages

-4. Edit Page Settings

-4. Set as Home Page
+4. Set as Home Page or 404 Page

-5. Set as 404 Page

-6. Manage Pages
+6. Manage All Your Pages

 == Changelog ==
+Launching ClickFunnels plugin.

+== Other Notes ==
+Launching ClickFunnels plugin.

+== Usage ==
+Launching ClickFunnels plugin.

+== Sign Up ==
 Launching ClickFunnels plugin.